anidiez/Networks/amdi/proj4/README.txt

   Opcode should be 1.
   position - we should figure out how to express this

-SHIP   1 byte    1 byte   2 bytes    1 byte  string
+SHIP   1 byte    1 byte   2 bytes    1 byte  1 byte
       ----------------------------------------------------
       | Opcode |  type  | position |   ;   | orientation |
       ----------------------------------------------------